-The Minister of Immigration approves and grants citizenship to those people wishing to become part of West Who.
+The Minister of Immigration approves and grants citizenship to those people wishing to become a citizen of the Republic of West Who.
 The Department of Citizen Affairs is required to keep records of all people who become citizens.
 Children born of a West Who parent automatically become West Who citizens.
 Births should be registered with the Ministry of Citizen Affairs at firstname.lastname@example.org

 The Treasury Department is responsible for printing West Who currency, stamps, passports, stationery, and other official documents.
 The Secretary of the Treasury is appointed by the President.
 The Ministry of Finance, a branch of the Treasury Department, is responsible for the budget, collection of fees, overseeing public expenditures and payments, and managing Customs.

 West Who does not have a military service.
 Citizens are allowed to own weapons.
 The National Chief of Police oversees all police activites within the country.
 The National Chief of Police is appointed by the President and serves at his discretion.
 Citizens of West Who are free to serve in the military services of macro nations, such as the United States or other nations.

 The citizens of West Who are allowed freedom of religion.
 The founders of West Who are Catholic, but the government is interested in good relations with all religious faiths.